en

 • of 6% for payments made after 60 days, to which the additional sums provided for by law must also be added.

-Following the amendments introduced by Article 1, paragraph 15 of Law no. 234 of 30 December 2021 to Article 17 of Legislative Decree no. 112/1999, as from 1 January 2022, for the assignments entrusted to the collection agent, the share of collection charges borne by the debtor was abolished in the fixed amount:
+Following the amendments introduced by Article 1, paragraph 15 of Law no. 234 of 30 December 2021 to Article 17 of Legislative Decree no. 112/1999, for debit notices issued as from 1 January 2022, entrusted to the collection agent, the share of collection charges borne by the debtor was abolished.

 The debtor is left with only the additional sums due by way of enforcement and notification costs.